Find Affordable College Courses

 $12,297 Average Tuition & Fees

-A rank of #2 on this year’s list means Eastern Illinois University is a great value for drama and theater arts students.
-EIU is a moderately-sized public school located in the distant town of Charleston.
+The excellent programs at Eastern Illinois University helped the school earn the #2 place on this year’s ranking of the best drama and theater arts schools in Illinois.
+EIU is a medium-sized public school located in the town of Charleston.

 EIU undergraduate students pay an average of $12,297 in in-state tuition and fees each year.